eirikhanssen/workflowtools/README.md

 ## Sample worflow-related problems

 ### Edx course export visualizer

-1. prepare the input files (located in office365 as an example) so that they can be processed using xsl transformations.
+1. prepare the input files (located in a folder called 'office365' as an example) so that they can be processed using xsl transformations.
 The files are prepared locating files with gnu find, and on each file using sed (stream editor) for search and replace

    ```cd office365```